kevinhooke/mediacell-assignment/README.md

 Frontend is running on port 8000

-## To build and run: mediacell-react-frontend
+## To build and run: mediacell-rest-api

 - cd mediacell-rest-api